marion-an/SoftwareTesting-Assignment1/Documentation.md

     - `the sum` can be in the middle of the array
     - `the sum` can be twice in the array

+The Output is an `integer` sum which can take any integer value

 ### 4. Boundaries
 There are two boundaries:
 - `empty array`